posted by Kevin Jubbal, M.D.

 April 26, 2021

-Anki is a popular spaced repetition software (SRS), but it has a few fatal flaws that serve as a detriment to efficient and effective MCAT studying.
+The Trap of Anki for the MCATAnki is a popular spaced repetition software (SRS), but it has a few fatal flaws that serve as a detriment to efficient and effective MCAT studying.